Cypress Semiconductor

 Venture Round in 2016

-Enovix Corporation specializes in the development and manufacturing of advanced silicon-anode lithium-ion batteries, utilizing a proprietary 3D cell architecture that enhances energy density while ensuring high cycle life.
-Founded in 2006 and headquartered in Fremont, California, the company operates production facilities in both Fremont and Manila, Philippines.
-Enovix aims to supply high-energy batteries to designers of leading mobile devices, facilitating the creation of innovative and efficient portable products.
-Additionally, the company is expanding its 3D cell technology and production processes to cater to the electric vehicle and energy storage sectors, promoting the broader adoption of renewable energy solutions.
-Enovix has established strategic partnerships with notable firms such as Cypress Semiconductor, Intel Corporation, and Qualcomm to strengthen its market position.
+Enovix Corporation is a manufacturer of advanced silicon-anode lithium-ion batteries, leveraging proprietary 3D cell architecture to enhance energy density and ensure high cycle life.
+Founded in 2006 and headquartered in Fremont, California, the company has established production facilities in both Fremont and Manila, Philippines.
+Enovix aims to provide high-energy batteries to designers of leading mobile devices, facilitating the creation of innovative portable products.
+Additionally, the company is expanding its technology and production processes to serve the electric vehicle and energy storage markets, supporting the widespread adoption of renewable energy solutions.
+Enovix has formed strategic partnerships with major technology firms, positioning itself as a key player in the evolving battery industry.

 Spansion